RahulGeorge96/Sovereignty-SQL_033/README.md

 # Sovereignty SQL_033
-Construct week project work

 # Project Title

-**Real Estate and Accommodation System**
+## Real Estate and Accommodation System

 ## Introduction
 **Beehome** Beehome.com is the trusted platform for finding the perfect home in Bangalore.
 Our innovative startup offers up-to-date listings, verified agents, and a user-friendly interface, ensuring a hassle-free home search experience.
 With Beehome.com, finding your dream home is easier than ever.